Dubai: 14-year-old runaway teen found begging, returned to mother

 A 14-year-old boy was found begging near a mosque after he ran away from home.

 The runaway teen had disagreements with his family, after his parents divorced and his father married another woman.
-This situation was brought to the authorities' attention by a report made during the 'Combat Begging' campaign.
+The boy has since been reunited with his family.

+In a statement issued Sunday, the police said a concerned resident informed the police about the boy begging near a mosque.
 On receiving the report, Dubai Police found and took the child off the street.
-The police listened to him and asked him about his circumstances, after which they reached out to his parents to have a better understanding of the situation.

-After careful consideration, the child was sent to be cared for by his mother, as she was deemed the best guardian for him, especially because of his father's remarriage.
+Brigadier Ali Salem Al Shamsi, a director with the General Department of Criminal Investigations, said: "Swift action was taken to approach and support the child, and his story was attentively heard.
+It became apparent that the child had resorted to begging as a result of intense family disputes stemming from the divorce and his father's remarriage, which compelled him to flee the house and take to the streets for assistance."

 ALSO READ: